PeterScott/simplesets-nodejs/README.md

 * `pop()`: Remove and return a random element of the set, or null if the set is empty.

+* `pick()`: Return a random element of the set, or null if the set is empty.
+Unlike `pop`, does not remove the element from the set.

 The condition for determining whether two values are equal is the `===` operator.
 Therefore sets can support any mix of data types, as long as the data types can be compared for equality in some meaningful sense with `===`.